 Bantam Chickens are most suitable for small backyards where space is premium.

-They may be small but they are bursting with personality and happiness – of course, I may be biased since I do have a small flock of Barbu D’Uccles!
+They may be small, but they are bursting with personality and happiness – of course, I may be biased since I have a small flock of Barbu D’Uccles!

-In the article below we will explain the different types of bantams, how to care for them, their egg laying ability and much more.
+In the article below, we will explain the different types of bantams, care for them, their egg-laying ability, and much more.